 They also say “full and effective participation” is important.
 Even if the disability isn’t obvious to others, it still exists.
 For example, if one person has a short leg, they might be able to do some things.
 Still, some athletic activities might be impossible.
 That’s a disability.

-The CRPD aims to protect many people with its definition.
+The CRPD aims to protect many people with its disability definition.
 This way, they don’t leave out any disabled people by accident.

 Social Security Qualifications

 Some disabled people can get help from the US government.
 Because this costs money, the rules are stricter.
 After all, help should only go to those who need it.

 Social Security says a child is disabled if a mental or physical condition causes serious functional limits.
 Some disabled kids might not meet this.

 - The impairment will probably last at least 12 months or result in death

 - The person can’t do the same work they used to do because of it

 - The person can’t adjust to other work because of it